josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 Compared to some other similar keyboards, the choices you'll need to make when ordering a Glove80 are fairly minimal.
 Mainly, you only choose:

 - Switches (covered in depth [here](#switches-and-keycaps)); and
-- Color; grey or white
+- Color; grey (basically black), or white

 The keyboard comes with the palm rests already attached, but they can be removed if you prefer, for whatever reason.
-(They're a big part of the package to me, so I don't know why you'd want to, but maybe in some special mounting scenarios you might.)
+(They're a big part of the package to me, so I don't know why you'd want to, but maybe if you were mounting the keyboard you would.)

 <figure>